lengmoXXL/vscode-yuque-cli/README.md

 ## How to Use

+**Clone a Yuque Repo**

+1. open a folder in vscode
+2. Call `Yuque Clone Command`, which will create a TOC.yaml file in the workspace

 **Create New Document**

 1. Call `Yuque Create Document` command, which will use yuque API to create a document
-2. Visit the website to add the document into TOC
+2. Visit the website to add the document into TOC (the vscode will open the url atomatically)
-3. Call `Yueue Refresh` command
+3. Call `Yueue Update TOC` command
 4. View update on Yuque Outline

 **Fetch and Modify Document**
 1. Right Click TreeItem in YuqueOutline and Choose to fetch document
+2. Right Click TreeItem in YuqueOutline and Choose to open document
-2. Modify with markdown
+3. Modify with markdown
-3. Right Click TreeItem in YuqueOutline and Choose to update document
+4. Right Click TreeItem in YuqueOutline and Choose to update document

 ## Requirements